Staphylococcus/brain-from-brane/docs/03-agents-as-information-processors/3c-ai-emergent-agent.md

 ## The Engine Threshold Problem: Why Current AI Remains Pre-Boundary

 A system crosses the Engine Threshold when it embeds or couples to an **autopoietic engine** that (a) continuously repairs / reproduces its own boundary **and** (b) actively regulates the energy-and-matter flows that sustain that repair cycle.
 Current AI lacks both loops.

+Current AI vs Engine Threshold Criteria

 | Threshold Criterion | How It Manifests Once Crossed | Current AI Status |
 |---------------------|--------------------------------|-------------------|